UBC-MDS/beautiful-jekyll/team.md

 <img src='../img/team/varada.jpeg'  align="left" width="32%" style="margin-right: 5px;"/>
 <p style="font-size:12.5px">
-Varada Kolhatkar joined the MDS program in October 2018 as a teaching and research postdoctoral fellow.
-She was born and raised in Pune, India, where she completed her undergraduate degree in Computer Science.
-After working in industry for two years in India, she pursued her Master’s degree from the University of Minnesota Duluth and a Ph.D. degree from the University of Toronto, both in Computer Science, specializing in Computational Linguistics.
-Varada spent two years at Simon Fraser University as a post-doctoral fellow, where she developed datasets and computational tools that will help keep online communities engaged in constructive discussions.
-When Varada is not in the classroom you can find her biking, cooking or in Victoria.  <br>
+Varada Kolhatkar became a part of the MDS program in October 2018, serving as a teaching postdoctoral fellow.
+During this period, she discovered her passion for teaching, leading her to choose teaching and learning as her long-term career path.
+In July 2020, she transitioned into the role of an Assistant Professor of Teaching within the Department of Computer Science.
+Varada's academic journey includes a Master’s degree from the University of Minnesota Duluth and a Ph.D. from the University of Toronto, both in Computer Science with a specialization in Computational Linguistics.
+Prior to her current position, she spent two years as a postdoctoral fellow at Simon Fraser University.
+During this time, her work was centered around the development of datasets and computational tools aimed at fostering constructive discussions and engagement within online communities.
 <br>

-<i>In the last 6 months, Varada has learned that it's not easy to buy a home in Vancouver.  </i> <br>
+<i>Varada has recently finished a 10-day meditation course during which she learned about [Vipassana meditation](https://www.dhamma.org/en-US/index).
+She is fascinated by the technique and she aspires to continue her meditation practice in future. </i> <br>

 <i>Varada’s favourite data science topic is unsupervised learning.  </i> <br>